huggingface/transformers/docs/source/glossary.rst

   involve a self-supervised objective, which can be reading the text and trying to predict the next word (see CLM) or masking some words and trying to predict them (see MLM).
 - RNN: recurrent neural network, a type of model that uses a loop over a layer to process texts.
+- self-attention: each element of the input finds out which other elements of the input they should attend to.
 - seq2seq or sequence-to-sequence: models that generate a new sequence from an input, like translation models, or summarization models (such as :doc:`Bart </model_doc/bart>` or :doc:`T5 </model_doc/t5>`).
 - token: a part of a sentence, usually a word, but can also be a subword (non-common words are often split in subwords) or a punctuation symbol.
+- transformer: self-attention based deep learning model architecture.

 Model inputs
 -----------------------------------------------------------------------------------------------------------------------